 Oliver Sturm, who translated The Hunting of the Snark into German (Die Jagd nach dem Schnatz.
 1996, ISBN 978-3-15-009433-4, p.
 85) called that a “lime twig for critics” (“Leimrute für Kritiker”).

 I don’t think that Carroll really misleads his readers when he said “I know not what it means”.
 He just made his poem as ambiguous as possible.
 The motive: Widening the interpretation space of his Snark poem.
 In case his readers (like me) think they have discovered some obfuscated meaning, it is the reader (again like me) who can be hold responsible for her or his interpretation, not the author.
 So, as for my interpretations, there still is the possibility that I am misleading myself.
-(If that is the case, than at least I cannot be blamed for having published spoilers.)

 This is why the Snark hunt never will end.